Clan and Dojo Overview

 The console of the Polychromatic unit will allow you to edit the colours in your room, see a preview of the current colour settings and fund the painting process.
 When the colour changes have been set and the project fully funded, the painting process will begin and complete automatically.

 How the Parent/Child Relationship works when building or destroying rooms

-Note: When you change the spawn room in your dojo this will alter the Parent-Child relationships of your rooms so that the new Spawn room is essentially considered the "starting room" for the whole of the dojo and will therefore have no parent.
-If you are having trouble destroying a room and the child rooms being called out by the UI appear to be incorrect, make sure you are not attempting to destroy your dojo's Spawn Room and if you are, try switching the Spawn Room back to your starting Clan Hall if possible (or another room if not), and try again.
-Please note that only a Warlord can change the Spawn Room of a dojo.
+A somewhat similar situation to the Elevator issue mentioned above, when you change the spawn room in your dojo this will alter the Parent-Child relationships of your rooms so that the new Spawn room is essentially considered the "starting room" for the whole of the dojo and will therefore have no parent.
+If you are having trouble destroying a room and the child rooms being called out by the UI appear to be incorrect, make sure you are not attempting to destroy your dojo's Spawn Room and if you are, try switching the Spawn Room back to your starting Clan Hall if possible (or another Hall if not), and try again.